lupyuen/lupyuen.github.io/src/ci4.md

 # Prometheus Metrics

-_We've seen the Grafana Dashboard Setup.
+_We saw the setup for Grafana Dashboard.
 What about the Prometheus Metrics?_

 Remember that our Build Scores are stored inside a special (open-source) __Time Series Database__ called [__Prometheus__](TODO).